oroinc/documentation/user/back-office/system/websites/web-configuration/general-sys-config/integrations/website-captcha.rst

    * **Enable CAPTCHA Protection** --- Enable or disable the CAPTCHA protection feature for the OroCommerce application.
    * **CAPTCHA Service** --- Select the CAPTCHA service for the storefront.
 Available options are Google reCAPTCHA, hCAPTCHA and Cloudflare Turnstile.
-   * **Protect Forms** --- Select which forms to enable the CAPTCHA protection for.
+   * **Protect Forms** --- Select which forms to enable the CAPTCHA protection for. *User Reset Password Form*, *Customer User Reset Password Form*, *User Login Form*, and *Customer User Login Form* are available for the CAPTCHA protection as of OroCommerce version 6.0.6.
 Developers can add protection for custom forms via the DI Tag.
 For more information on how to do it, see :ref:`FormBundle documentation <bundle-docs-platform-form-bundle-captcha>`.

 4. In the **Google reCAPTCHA** section, provide the following information: